-Encrypt: The term "encrypted" or "encrypting" is found in claims 1, 4, 5, 26, 27, 42, and 43.
-Based on the usage of these terms in the claims, the BRI of

-"encrypt" is "convert into a form unreadable by anyone without a secret decryption key."
-The specification of the '137 patent does not provide any special definition of the term "encrypt" that would suggest a different BRI for "encrypt."
+Encrypt: The term "encrypted" or "encrypting" is found in claims 1, 4, 5, 26, 27, 120, and 123.
+Based on the usage of these terms in the claims, the BRI, of "encrypt" is "convert into a form unreadable by anyone without a secret decryption key."
+The specification of the '988 patent does not provide any special definition of the term "encrypt" that would suggest a different BRI for "encrypt."
 Ex.
 1003, ¶¶ 84, 85.

-In previous District Court litigation involving the '137 patent, the term "encrypt" was construed to mean "the transformation of data into a form unreadable by anyone without a secret decryption key.
+In previous District Court litigation involving the '988 patent, the term "encrypt" was construed to mean "the transformation of data into a form unreadable by anyone without a secret decryption key.
 Its purpose is to ensure privacy by keeping the information hidden from anyone for whom it is not intended."
 Ex.
 1017, at 58-59.
 This construction, however, is narrower than the BRI, which is the appropriate standard relied upon in matters before the Patent Trial and Appeal Board.
-The District Court's construction unnecessarily confines the meaning of "encrypt" to a particular purpose, and it converts the verb "encrypt," as it is used in the claims, into a noun (i.e., the "transformation of data...").
-Id., at 58-59; Ex.
-1003, ¶ 84, 89.
+The District Court's construction unnecessarily confines the meaning of "encrypt" to a particular purpose, and it converts the verb "encrypt," as it is used in the claims, into a noun (i.e., the "transformation of data. . .").
+Id. at 58-59; Ex.
+1003, ¶¶ 84, 89.
 Also, the BRI of "encrypt" should not be limited to an operation on data, where, as used in claims 1 and 26, encryption is applied to both "data" and "information."
 Ex.
 1003, ¶ 86.

-Within and Between: The phrase "within and between" appears in claims 1, 26, 42, and 43 of the '137 patent.
+Within and Between: The phrase "within and between" appears in claims 1, 26, 42, 46, 84, 88, 93, 97, 102, 106, 110, 114, 118, and 121 of the '988 patent.
 In the context of these claims, the BRI of "within and between" means that "data is transmitted both within a given subsystem (i.e., between the various components comprising the subsystem or location) and between one subsystem or location to another subsystem or location."
+This interpretation encompasses the constructions proposed by DataTreasury, which proposed separate constructions for "within" and "between" as either (A) "data is transmitted within a given subsystem, i.e., between the various components comprising the subsystem or location."
 This interpretation encompasses the constructions proposed by DataTreasury, which proposed separate constructions for "within" and "between" as either (A) "data is transmitted within a given subsystem, i.e., between the various components comprising the subsystem or location"; or (B) "data may be transmitted from one subsystem or location to another subsystem or location.
 Both actions need not occur in system claims."
 Ex.
 1017, at 54.
+The

-The District Court consolidated the constructions for "within and between" into the single interpretation above.
+District Court consolidated the constructions for "within and between" into the single interpretation above.
 Id. at 57.
 Notably, regardless of which construction is applied from among the BRI, DataTreasury's proposed, and the District Court's construction, each of these constructions allows for the passage of data between any two subsystems irrespective of the location of those subsystems within the broader system.
 Ex.
 1003, ¶¶ 92, 94-95.